 232 Social Psychology (1 course) Social Psychology is the scientific study of the manner in which the behavior, thoughts, and feelings of individuals influence, and are influenced by, the behavior and characteristics of others.
 Topics which are examined in this course include attitudes, person perception, social cognition, liking and friendship, altruism, aggression, conformity, social exchange, and the behavior of individuals in groups.
 Prerequisite: PSY-100.
 Offered annually.

 236 Personality Psychology (1 course) Personality psychology focuses on the study of the individual.
 This course reviews research and theory in personality psychology, develops a language for conceptualizing who a person is and what patterns and qualities each person brings to a situation, and assists the student in constructing a model for predicting personality development, functioning, and diversity.
 Consideration is given to the assessment of personality and to the issues of conflict, stress, anxiety, defense, sex-role stereotyping, and the development of self-efficacy.
-Dream analysis and the use of symbolic language for communication are explored.
 Prerequisite: PSY-100, Fall or Spring semesters.

 241 Abnormal Psychology (1 course) A survey of the nature and characteristics of abnormal behavior, with attention to theories and research concerning causes, assessment, classification, and effective treatments for disorders such as depression, anxiety, schizophrenia, eating disorders, chemical dependency, stress disorders, and lifespan problems.
 Prerequisite: PSY-100.
 Offered annually.